royaltm/node-murmurhash-native/README.md

 murmurHash( 'hash me!', function(err, hash) { assert.equal(hash, 2061152078) });
 ```

-The following functions are available:
+These functions are awaiting your command:

 * `murmurHash`       - MurmurHash v3 32bit
 * `murmurHash32`     - (an alias of murmurHash)